oyanzhi/tp/docs/UserGuide.md

 ### Adding a meeting note : `note`

-Adds a meeting note to the specified person from the address book.
+Adds a meeting note to the specified person in FinHub.

-Format: `note INDEX NOTE`
+Format: `note CLIENT_INDEX NOTE`

-* Adds a meeting note to the person at the specified `INDEX`.
+* Adds a meeting note to the person at the specified `CLIENT_INDEX`
-* The index refers to the index number shown in the displayed person list.
+* `CLIENT_INDEX` refers to the index number of the person shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * The note cannot be empty.
 * Only one meeting note can be added at a time.